- Home

 What to do when your electrical power fails:

-- Check to see if it is only your home affected; if so, contact your local electrical supply authority Electrical Emergency.
+- Check to see if it is only your home affected or if it impacts your neighbors as well.
+Contact 1-877-324-9376 to report all power outages.

 Leaving Your Home